ppi-ag/deep-sampler/README.md

 <img src="/docs/assets/deepsampler-demo-recorder.png?raw=true" alt="All calls to the DAO get intercepted and parameters and return values are recorded" width="50%"/>

 If we repeat the test with DeepSampler switched to player-mode, the original method will not be called anymore.
-Instead a recored value from the samplefile will be returned.
+Instead a recored sample will be returned.
-If the method is called with particular parameters, DeepSampler looks for a sample that has the same parameters.
-The test is now independent from the database.
+If the method is called with particular parameters, DeepSampler looks for a sample that has been recorded with the same parameters.

 <img src="/docs/assets/deepsampler-demo-player.png?raw=true" alt="Only samples from the previous recording are returned by the stub" width="50%"/>